EdvardRornes/CoSIMP_CRDM/README.md

 ## License

 This project is distributed for academic purposes.
-Feel free to use
+Feel free to use without citation.